Lake Powell – a Desert Delight

 By Dixie Brunner

 A lake in the middle of the desert?
-Talk about off the beaten path!
-Lake Powell offers everything from stunning vistas, boat travel, hiking and quiet family vacations, to fine amenities, extreme sports and a great partying atmosphere.
-Football teams, important corporate executives and the rich and famous, as well as retirees, recreational enthusiasts, and casual family travelers, come to Lake Powell to experience the amazing setting and plethora of vacation experiences.
-When viewing this enormous body of water straddling the Utah/Arizona border, you realize Lake Powell is arguably one of the most beautiful in the world.
-Its geographic setting amid the arid, desert countryside makes it the “ocean” of the western states.
-The immediate countryside leading to Lake Powell has the mysterious look of moonscape.
+Wait, what?
+The immediate geography leading to Lake Powell has the mysterious look of moonscape.
 Large, wind-hewn mountains, scattered boulders and deep crevices mark every turn.
+Explore the astounding maze of carved canyons that lead to Lake Powell.
+Take in the scenic beauty of the buttes and mesas surrounding it.
+You round a corner and you first glimpse it ... the brightly aqua, enormous body of water … is it a mirage?
+Lake Powell straddles the Utah/Arizona border, and it is one of the most beautiful in the world.
+Located in the center of the Colorado Plateau, it is one of the largest man-made lakes in North America.
+Its geographic setting amid the arid, desert landscape makes it the “ocean” of the western states.
 Lake Powell was named after explorer John Wesley Powell, who was one of the first to navigate the Colorado River.
-The body of water possesses more shoreline than the Pacific Coast of the United States.
+The lake possesses more shoreline than the Pacific Coast of the United States.
 The lake, with a dramatic backdrop of Navajo Mountain, was created when the Glen Canyon Dam was built.
-A huge power plant was constructed to harness the awesome energy of the Colorado River as it begins its impressive journey down the Grand Canyon.
-Lake Powell is probably first and foremost a boater’s adventure paradise.
+A power plant was constructed to harness the awesome energy of the Colorado River as it begins its impressive journey through the Grand Canyon.
+While the dam project (completed in 1963) was controversial, in recent years the lake’s recreational popularity has grown and is now in the league of Lake Mead and Lake Tahoe.
+It offers everything from stunning vistas, boating, fishing, hiking and quiet family vacations, to fine amenities, extreme sports and a great party atmosphere.
+Lake Powell is probably first and foremost a boater’s paradise.
 Most people will tell you the only way to really “experience” the lake is by boat.
-Aquatic access can offer you the opportunity to view such natural wonders as Hole-in-the-Rock and Rainbow Bridge.
+Aquatic access can offer you the opportunity to view such natural wonders as Hole-in-the-Rock and Rainbow Bridge (the largest natural stone span in the world).
 You may choose to rent a houseboat to explore the myriad of secret coves and canyons, where 200 to 300 foot rock walls tower above you.
-Lone Rock is the first stop travelers should make when coming from Kanab to Lake Powell.
-Lone Rock is named for the large mountain of rock rising out of the calm lake water.
-With miles of sandy access, the serene beach seems the logical place to unwind after a hot drive.
-Lone Rock Beach offers swimming, boating access, beach front camping, and remarkably pristine sand.
+Lone Rock is the first Lake Powell stop travelers should make when coming from Kanab.
+Lone Rock is named for the large mountain of rock rising out of the large expanse of aqua water.
 Showers and restrooms are available.
-A quick word of caution - in your hurry to dip your toes in the refreshing waters of Lone Rock, proceed carefully.
-The same beautiful sand that’s appealing to beach worshippers, is also a nightmare for your vehicle!
-If you want to keep from spending vacation hours shoveling and pushing your vehicle out of the sand, park on hard ground!
-The next logical stop for Lake Powell visitors is the Wahweap Marina.
-This full-service marina offers all the amenities a traveler needs to fully enjoy Lake Powell.
-From restaurant to motel, boat dock to rental companies, you can get what you need at Wahweap.
-If you’re planning to boat on Lake Powell, don’t forget to seek the advice of local experts to direct you on the best sights to see.
+Nearby, the full service Wahweap Marina offers all the amenities a traveler needs to fully enjoy Lake Powell.
+If you’re planning to boat on Lake Powell, seek the advice of local experts to direct you on the best sights to see.